 A manufactured or mobile home's owner must also produce a letter or other written confirmation from the VA showing that the veteran qualifies as a disabled veteran.

-4. Surviving Spouse (Excluding Enhanced Veteran's Homestead Exemption and Surviving Spouse of a Public Service Officer Killed in the Line of Duty)
+4. Surviving Spouse (Excluding Enhanced Veteran's Homestead Exemption)

 Definition

 To be an eligible applicant for the homestead exemption as a surviving spouse, the person